alexandrejulien/terraform-az-boilerplate/README.md

 ### Prerequisites

+Works only on Windows Systems.
+Multi-OS work in progress.

 - [Terraform](https://www.terraform.io/downloads.html) (version >= 1.10)
 - [tflint](https://github.com/terraform-linters/tflint) for linting Terraform files
 - A task runner (as referenced in `Taskfile.yml`) to automate commands
+- Chocolatey or winget to install requirements packages

 ### Initialization